Inhaler (album)

-Inhaler is the third studio album by American rock band Tad, released on October 19, 1993 by Giant Records and Warner Bros.
+Inhaler is the third studio album by American rock band Tad, released on October 19, 1993, by Giant Records and Warner Bros.
 Records.
-It was the band's major label debut after two albums and an EP released by Sub Pop, and it was also their first album with drummer Josh Sinder, formerly of The Accüsed.
+It was the band's major label debut after two albums and an EP released by Sub Pop, and it was also their first album with drummer Josh Sinder, formerly of the Accüsed.
 Tad toured with Soundgarden to promote Inhaler although the band failed to obtain worldwide success; however, the record is widely regarded as the band's strongest and obtained positive critical reception upon release.

-The song "Grease Box" was played during the end credits of the 1994 movie Brainscan starring Edward Furlong.
+The song "Grease Box" was played during the end credits of the 1994 movie Brainscan.

 Music and lyrics

 Inhaler features a grunge and alternative metal sound with hooks and melodies.
 On the record's sound, Chicago Tribune's Greg Kot wrote: "Not only does it capture some of the wicked humor and pile-driving groove of the band's live show, it also finds Doyle singing more or less on key."

 Some songs on the album feature disturbing lyrical themes such as serial killers and child abduction.